coffee-fueled-dev/very-coffee/packages/program-synthesis-triad.md

 These constraints are internalized into the definition of $\mathcal{T}(X)$ and into the computation of $p(x_O,C)$ via $\mathsf{Context}$.

+### Transactional Execution Semantics

+At the execution level, OBP is run under **transactional semantics** that govern how bindings and actions affect the concrete workflow state:

+- **Binding as reservation:** $\mathsf{Bind}$ is implemented as a time-bounded reservation rather than an irreversible commit, so failed actions can be rolled back without contaminating unrelated ports.
+- **Two-phase commit for critical actions:** commit-style ports use a prepare/commit protocol so that failures in the prepare phase remain safely recoverable.
+- **Checkpointing:** global states $X$ (or planning states $S$) are checkpointed at $\mathsf{MacroAction}$ boundaries, allowing the system to resume planning from the last successful prefix instead of restarting from $S_0$.

+These transactional semantics are part of the core OBP execution model and are used by the failure-handling and learning machinery described below.

 ### Evaluation Semantics (Deterministic Local Effects)

 The OBP calculus has **deterministic local evaluation**: for a fixed action $a$, the successor offer and its port structure are uniquely determined.